rojo2/docstrap/README.md

     at [sunlight themes](https://github.com/tmont/sunlight/tree/master/src/themes) which right now consists of...uh...`"default"` and `"dark"`, but at least you have it if you need it.
 *  __sort__ Defaults to true.
 Specifies whether jsdoc should sort data or use file order.
 Can also be a string and if so it is passed to jsdoc directly.
 The default string is `"longname, version, since"`.
 *  __search__ By default, the template includes a quick search box.
 For large APIs, the search database can be too expensive to load.
 If needed you can disable this feature setting this option to false.
+*  __useLongnameInNav__ By default is true, the template uses the entry longname insteadof a short one.
+*  __translation__ Set of strings used to easily translate the docs.

 ## Syntax Highlighting ##